mhawk12/DSnAlgos/README.md

 >In some the bigger projects, some of the functions may not be produce 100 % correct output.

->All the projects have questions have thier questions inside thier respective folders.
+>All the projects have thier questions inside thier respective folders.
 All questions have not been attempted. :)